List of Family Affairs characters: Angus Hart

 Angus Hart was played by Ian Cullen.
 He appeared in the programme's first episode.
 After losing his wife Sally, he comes to live with the family of his son, Chris.
 He marries Helen Cooper after she tries to convert him to Roman Catholicism, but she was killed minutes after the wedding in a car accident.
 He and most of his family are killed in a massive boat explosion during the wedding reception of his granddaughter, Melanie Farmer.

 Annie Hart

 Annie Hart (née Gates) was played by Liz Crowther from the programme's first episode in March 1997 until 1999.
-She is the wife of Chris Hart and the mother of Duncan, Holly, Melanie and Jamie.
+She is married to Chris Hart and the mother of Duncan, Holly, Melanie and Jamie.
 During the series, she gives birth to a fifth child, Sam.
 She is good friends with Maria Simons, who owns the local bistro, The Lock.
 It is later revealed that Annie once had a fling with Chris' business partner Nick Trip.
 Annie later has an affair with her neighbour, Dave, who also enters a relationship with Annie's elder daughter Holly.
 On Melanie's wedding night, Annie's affair with Dave is revealed after she discovers Holly's plan to elope with him.
 Moments later, an explosion on the boat kills Annie, along with the rest of her family.